TheodorosZ/Master-Thesis-Inclusion-Body-Myositis/README.md

 # Run the analysis, by starting from the differential gene expression, followed by the HGNC symbols to genes, the enrichment analysis, the WGCNA and finally the eQTL analysis

 # Differential Gene Expression analysis
 Simple differential gene expression analysis using DESeq2.
-This script was produced by another member within the ejprd group.
+This script was produced by another member within the European Joint Programm of Rare Diseases (EJPRD) group.

 # GO enrichment analysis
 Enriched GO terms of the differentially expressed genes